 For Group Members who do not fall into one of the categories referred to in paragraph 2.17, the estimated percentage return of 28% is likely to increase by the time final distributions are made on account of the following matters (although the extent of the likely increase cannot be estimated):

-(a) There will be no payments to Excluded Persons and payments to Discounted Claimants will be reduced by 50%.
+(a) Payments to Discounted Claimants will be reduced by 50%.
 This will result in a greater amount being made available for distribution to other Group Members.

-(b) Notwithstanding the steps being undertaken to ensure notification of the revised settlement is received by as many Group Members as possible (with the aim of notifying all Group Members), there is likely to be a percentage of Group Members who will not come forward to register their participation in the Revised Settlement Scheme.
-Under the terms of theRevised Settlement Scheme the entitlements of such persons is to be distributed amongst all Group Members (other than Excluded Persons) who do register.
+(b) Notwithstanding the steps being undertaken to ensure notification of the revised settlement is received by as many Group Members as possible (with the aim of notifying all Group Members), there is likely to be a percentage of Group Members who will not come forward to register their participation in the Second Revised Settlement Scheme.
+Under the terms of the Second Revised Settlement Scheme the entitlements of such persons is to be distributed amongst all Group Members who do register.

-(c) Group Members who have had loans written off or reduced or have been paid compensation by another bankanother will have such amounts taken into account in reduction of their claims on this settlement (see 2.14 and 2.15 above and clauses 56 and 57 of the Revised Settlement Distribution Scheme in this regard).
+(c) Group Members who have reached settlements with other banks will have such amounts taken into account in reduction of their claims on this settlement (see 2.14 and 2.15 above and clause 55 of the Second Revised Settlement Scheme in this regard).
 This will result in an increase in the percentage return to other Group Members.
-TheRevised Settlement Scheme requires each Group Member to make a statutory declaration disclosing the terms of any settlement with another bank (see paragraph 6 of Part C of Annexure B to the Revised Settlement Scheme).
+The Second Revised Settlement Scheme requires each Group Member to make a statutory declaration disclosing the terms of any settlement with another bank (see paragraph 6 of Part C of Annexure B to the Second Revised Settlement Scheme).
 It is a criminal offence to swear a false statutory declaration.

-You have until 4 November 2013 to consider this Notice, the Deeds and the Revised Settlement Scheme and obtain any advice in respect to the proposed Settlement.
+You have until 6 December 2013 to consider this Notice, the Deeds and the Second Revised Settlement Scheme and obtain any advice in respect to the proposed Settlement.
 Any notice of support or objection to the proposed settlement must be sent by that date (see paragraphs 4.1 and 4.2 below).